 The historical city of Sandakan is home to many buildings and monuments, each witness to the changes of time and events over the years.
 One of the oldest buildings is St. Michael’s and All Angels Church.

 Designed by New Zealander Mr. B.W.
-Mountfort, the building was first constructed with belian (ironwood) timber, followed by brick and finally stone, which is said to have from the nearby Buli Sim Sim, while the white stones that adorn the windows and doors are from Hong Kong.
+Mountfort, the building was first constructed with belian (ironwood) timber, followed by brick and finally stone, which is said to have sourced from the nearby Buli Sim Sim, while the white stones that adorn the windows and doors are from Hong Kong.

 Rev. Clarence Fu